-Some ways to do this include having your logic balance out both your cognitive and emotional overreactions by recognizing WHEN these are happening and decreasing these to amounts that are in proportion and appropriate to the given situation.
+Some ways to do this include having your logic balance out both your cognitive and emotional overreactions by recognizing when these are happening.
+Next, decrease these instances to amounts that are in proportion and appropriate to the situation.

-Writing things down will help you see the whole picture and can have a calming effect.
-This can make overcoming doubt easier as you stay more on the logical side of decision-making or coming up with a suitable resolution.
+Writing things down will help you see the entire picture and can have a calming effect.
+This can make overcoming doubt easier as you stay more on the logical side of decision-making or come up with a suitable resolution.

-4. Use self-care and your support system to alleviate excess negative energy that tends to fuel and perpetuate doubt.
+4. Use self-care and your support system to ease excess negative energy that fuels and perpetuate doubt.

-Besides directly facing and working through your doubt, be proactive in using self-care activities to discharge excess negative energy that tends to feed and perpetuate doubt.
+Besides directly facing and working through your doubt, use self-care activities to discharge excess negative energy that feeds and perpetuates doubt.